Network Security, Evolved

 Cybersecurity expert Bitdefender started the home security hub market in 2015 with the BOX.
 It was an interesting and generally well-received device that gave birth to a new product category.
 But are such devices necessary?
 I kept asking myself: Why do I need a security hub when my router has a firewall?
 Turns out there’s good reason (several, actually) to have one.

 Yes, every router has a firewall.
 Yes, it’s always “on”.
 But typical router security is passive, meaning it’s not actively monitoring the network and assessing the behavior of connected devices.
 Besides, what good is a firewall, or any security, if it can’t alert you to a problem?
 It’s the equivalent of a smoke detector with no alarm.
-The truth is online threats have evolved but home network security has until recently been stagnant.
+The reality is online threats have evolved but home network security hasn’t really done the same, until recently.

 Enter, the BOX

 The BOX is first and foremost a security hub.
 That’s how Bitdefender markets it and how I suggest you approach it.
 Its router section is a secondary feature that can be disabled depending on the type of configuration you choose.
 That being said let’s get this out of the way up front: If all you want is a router and you don’t care about advanced security features there are plenty of better performing and less expensive options.